 Pupils who receive a stage 3 duruing a lesson will be required to attend a restorative meeting.
-These meetings take place in the Dining Room starting at 3.05pm each evening.
+These meetings take place at 3.00pm each afternoon.
 A slip will be given to the pupil inform the pupil of their meeting time, date and venue and communication will be made home to inform the parent or carer that the meeting will take place.
 This communication may take the form of an entry on NIMBUS, a telephone call, an email or a letter.
 The period 5 teacher accompanies the pupil to the school Dining Room at end of the lesson.
 Teachers will attend the meeting and complete the restorative meeting and paperwork.
 If appropriate the faculty leader may wish to be part of the restorative conversation.

-Pupils who fail to attend the restorative meeting will be referred for a detention to be completed in the dining hall after school, starting at 3.05pm.
+Pupils who fail to attend the restorative meeting will be referred for a detention to be completed at 3.00pm.
 In some cases it may be necessary for this detention to be completed during break or lunch times.
 This decision will only be made at the discretion of the teacher in conjunction with a member of the pastoral team.
 If the detention takes place during a break tecahers will ensure that the pupil has adequate time to buy and or eat food and take a comfort break before the next lesson starts.
 Failure to attend will lead to a referral to the Behaviour Team for further action wihich may include, but is not limited to, faculty report, working in a different room or completing a temporary lesson exclusion with the ReBooT team.